Robust and Accurate Authorship Attribution via Program Normalization: -- A Provably Robust Learning Framework

 \subsection{Finding the Normalizer}

-The normalizer $\calN$ is crucial for achieving robustness: intuitively, if $\bfx$ and its adversarial example $\bfx_{adv}$ share the same normal form, then the prediction will be robust.
+The normalizer $\calN$ is crucial to achieving robustness: intuitively, if $\bfx$ and its adversarial example $\bfx_{adv}$ share the same normal form, then the prediction will be robust.
 Meanwhile, a constant $\calN$ is robust, but has no utility as $f(\calN(\cdot))$ is also constant.
-Therefore, we seek an $\calN$ that perform only the necessary normalization for robustness and has minimal impact on accuracy.
+Therefore, we seek an $\calN$ that performs only the necessary normalization for robustness with a minimal impact on accuracy.

-We first construct the {\bf relational graph} $G_{\calR}=\{V,E\}$ of $\calR$: the vertex set $V$ contains all elements in $\calX$; the edge set $E$ contains an edge $(\bfx, \bfz)$ \emph{iff} $(\bfx, \bfz) \in \calR$.
+In order to study the fundamental requirement of robust classification and the theoretical limit of robust accuracy, we first construct the {\bf relational graph} $G_{\calR}=\{V,E\}$ of $\calR$: the vertex set $V$ contains all elements in $\calX$; the edge set $E$ contains an edge $(\bfx, \bfz)$ \emph{iff} $(\bfx, \bfz) \in \calR$.
 Then, a directed path exists from $\bfx$ to $\bfz$ \emph{iff} $\bfx\to_{\calR}^* \bfz$.
-We derive the following necessary and sufficient condition for robustness under \nandp in Observation~\ref{thm:robustcondition}, and thus obtain a normalizer $\calN$ in Proposition~\ref{lem:normal} that guarantees robustness. \begin{observation}[Condition for Robustness] Let $C_1, \cdots, C_k$ denote the weakly connected components (WCC) in $G_{\calR}$.
-A classifier $f$ is robust for all $\bfx \in C_i$ \emph{iff} $f(\bfx)$ returns the same label for all $\bfx \in C_i$. \end{observation} \begin{proposition}[Choice of Normalizer] Let $\calN$ be a function that maps an input $\bfx\in C_i$ to any deterministic element in $C_i$.
-Then $f(\calN(\cdot))$ is robust to $\calR$-relational adversaries.\footnote{Appendix~\ref{subsec:normalformalgo} shows a decidable algorithm of realizing such an $\calN$ given $G_{\calR}$.} \end{proposition}
+We derive the following necessary and sufficient condition for robustness under \nandp in \autoref{thm:robustcondition}, and subsequently a normalizer $\calN$ in \autoref{def:normal} that guarantees robustness. \begin{observation}[Condition for Robustness] Let $C_1, \cdots, C_k$ denote the weakly connected components (WCC) in $G_{\calR}$.
+A classifier $f$ is robust for all $\bfx \in C_i$ \emph{iff} $f(\bfx)$ returns the same label for all $\bfx \in C_i$. \end{observation} \begin{definition}[Choice of Normalizer with Robustness Guarantee] Let $\calN$ be a function that maps an input $\bfx\in C_i$ to any deterministic element in $C_i$.
+Then $f(\calN(\cdot))$ is robust to $\calR$-relational adversaries. \end{definition}